 The Viper Venom™ floor buffer operates at 63 dBA, which is the equivalent of a normal conversation.
 Its quiet operation allows it to be operated during the day without disturbing occupants.

-With this floor machine, you get a 3-year warranty on the parts, as well as a 2-year warranty on labor.
+With this floor machine, you get a 5-year warranty.
 The warranty does not cover the replacement of expendable wear items such as scrub brushes, pad holders, carbon motor brushes, bulbs, bags, filters and various rubber/plastic parts.

 2. Clarke CFP Pro® 17 & 20 HD